Updated: Mar 11

 I quickly realized that I looked at colour differently than my fellow quilters.
 I had an analytical approach which often solved the colour dilemmas of my quilting friends.

 So when I started my Youtube channel, the knowledge that I wanted to share the most was my approach to colouring your quilt.

 I soon discovered that just because I loved the subject, making a video about it wasn't any easier than any other video.
 Condensing a workshop into four 10 minute videos means that I am only covering the highlights.
 I'm keeping my fingers crossed that it's enough information to help you make your colour selection more intuitive to your personal taste.

-Click on each of the photo below to watch the video
+You can find the handouts for Part 2, 3, & 4 by clicking here.
+Click on each of the photos below to watch the video:

 Part #1 - What is Colour

 Part #4 - Choosing Colours for you Quilt